 - 1 teaspoon Italian seasoning

-- 1 tablespoon Braggs
+- 1 tablespoon Braggs Liquid Aminos or tamari

 - 1 to 2 cloves garlic

-Blend until creamy.
-Toss with vegetable noodles.
+Using a high-speed blender, blend until creamy.
+Toss with your favorite vegetable noodles.